Daniel-Liu-c0deb0t/reCall/README.md

 f = (n, CACHE = INF) ->
 	# do something here
 ```
 The `INF` indicates that there should not be a limit to the cache size.
-That can be changed by specifying a variable, literal, or expression there.
-The `CACHE` keyword has to appear as the last "parameter" of the function.
+The specified cache size gives an upper limit to the number of function calls that can be saved.
+It can be changed by specifying a variable, literal, or expression after the `CACHE` keyword.
+Also note that the `CACHE` keyword has to appear as the last "parameter" of the function.

 ## All Object Types